 Follow us on Twitter: @ChallengerAMBIO

-The 2023 AMBIO conference will be held from September 6th – 8th 2023 at the Plymouth Marine Laboratory, Prospect Place, Plymouth PL1 3DH.
+The 2023 AMBIO conference was held from September 6th – 8th 2023 at the Plymouth Marine Laboratory, with the following sessions:

 - Biogeochemistry and Marine Autonomy